The CAHME/Quint Studer Scholarship for Excellence in Healthcare Mentorship

 This scholarship highlights the transformative impact of those who can educate and mentor.
 By recognizing graduate students in CAHME accredited programs who actively engage in educating and empowering their peers and others, this award encourages the next generation of healthcare leaders to prioritize collaborative learning and contribute to a well-informed and capable healthcare workforce who work to improve the lives of others.

-Nomination Essay
+Nomination Essays

-1. In approximately 250 words (limit to 1,250 characters) or less, explain what makes this student an ideal candidate to receive a CAHME scholarship?
+1. Program Director: In approximately 250 words (limit to 1,250 characters) or less, explain what makes this student an ideal candidate to receive a CAHME scholarship?
 (If you are nominating this student to multiple scholarships, you can copy this response.)

-2. In approximately 250 words (limit to 1,250 characters) or less, provide specific example (s) of how the nominees specific initiatives foster growth and development among peers, and aligns with the skills and values required for the scholarship .
+2. Student: In approximately 250 words (limit to 1,250 characters) or less, provide specific example(s) of how your initiatives foster growth and development among peers, and aligns with the skills and values required for the scholarship.
 (Be specific to the award criteria.)

 Award Includes